nehpetsde/nfc-iop/docs/pp/link-management.rst

 between receiving and returning a SYMM PDU.
 Any other PDU sent or received would then restore the original conditions.

-.. admonition:: Interoperability Test Assumption
+.. admonition:: Interoperability Test Requirement

-   The interoperability test scenarios assume that NFC devices do not increase the time between receiving and sending a SYMM PDU before at least a consecutive sequence of 10 SYMM PDUs has been received and send (5 per direction).
+   The interoperability test scenarios require that NFC devices do not increase the time between receiving and sending a SYMM PDU before at least a consecutive sequence of 10 SYMM PDUs has been received and send (5 per direction).